25 YEARS CLOSER TO A CANCER FREE FUTURE

 2007

-• Australia became the first country in the world to roll out a free National HPV Vaccination Program.
+- Australia becomes the first country in the world to roll out a free National HPV Vaccination Program.
+Development of the vaccine was spearheaded by Prof Ian Frazer AC

 2008